By Cat, May 10, 2020

 These are things that cats need very little of (they are obligatory carnivores, and meat does not contain fiber), while dogs can tolerate more (up to a point); a tiny bit each day won’t hurt them.
 They are added to pet foods for bulk, and to hold them together.
 My choice would be freshly-ground flax seeds because in addition to fiber, they also contain Omega-3 oils.

 Cooked oatmeal is used in some recipes, but grains are not good for cats.
 Another common grain option is cooked brown rice, but most brown rice is high in arsenic (poison).
 Plus, “dietary rice decreases the amount of taurine in whole blood and plasma in cats,” leading to taurine deficiency (9c).
 So my preference is cooked wild rice (which is not a true grain), or cooked, mashed veggies like carrots or sweet potatoes.

 Another option is freshly-ground flax seeds (grind just before measuring for the recipe, to minimize oxidation).
 I prefer this option because it also provides an essential Omega-3 oil: alpha-linolenic acid.
 See “Oil” section above for more.

 Selenium (Se) is essential for most animals, including humans and cats.
 It is best to use chelated selenium such as selenomethionine or selenium yeast.
-See Best Reviews (6) for recommended selenium supplements (I use Thorne’s selenomethionine).
-Thorne brand provides 200 mcg/capsule; I use about 0.67 capsule/cat/day (based on a 15 lb cat compared with the average 150 lb human who would use 1 capsule/day)
+See Best Reviews (6) for recommended selenium supplements (I use Thorne brand selenomethionine which provides 200 mcg/capsule.
+Based on an average weight of 12 lb/cat (which is 8% of the average 150-lb human who would use 1 capsule/day):